oxngon/rl-swarm/README.md

 | **rl-swarm.yaml** | **smaller beam (50 -> 30)** | memory optimisation  |
 | **rl-swarm.yaml** | **minimal sampling** | memory optimisation  |

+(Feel free to use only selected parts/files for your own node setup)

 ### IMPORTANT
 Before running export these variables to answer questions (adjust accordingly) for auto-restart loop: